 - What advice you have that you think will help

-Of course it’s harder for the cancer survivor to take the lead in random social interactions.
-Some of us are more shell-shocked than others.
-I’m still reeling from the experience and living with the cancer gun aimed at my head for the next few years.
-My type of cancer comes back quickly and with a vengeance if it does come back.
+The type of breast cancer that I had comes back quickly and with a vengeance if it does come back.
 I have to make it to the 5-year mark before I am given an “all clear.”
 Then, there is the BRCA mutation putting my body at higher risk for cancer in other organs like my pancreas that can’t be removed, so I have to get used to navigating conversations about this as well.

-So, what should you say and not say to someone like me?
+So, what should you say and not say to a cancer survivor or patient like me?

 - Watch, listen, and let me make the first conversational move about the cancer “dead elephant in the middle of the floor.”